Mbed-TLS/mbedtls-test/developer_guide.md

 ### Jenkins instances

-At the time of writing, there are two instances of Jenkins:
+At the time of writing, there are three instances of Jenkins:

+* [OpenCI](https://ci.trustedfirmware.org/view/Mbed-TLS/), maintained by arm ([issue board: TFC](https://linaro.atlassian.net/browse/TFC-526)) on behalf of TrustedFirmware.
+The OpenCI instance is public.
+Only Mbed TLS team members (including non-Arm employees) can have accounts (access is via [the `trusted-firmware-mbed-tls-openci-users` team in `trusted-firmware-ci` on GitHub](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users/members)), but everyone can see test results.
-* [OpenCI](https://mbedtls.trustedfirmware.org/), maintained by Linaro ([issue board: TFC](https://linaro.atlassian.net/browse/TFC-526)) on behalf of TrustedFirmware.
+* [OpenCI (legacy)](https://mbedtls.trustedfirmware.org/), maintained by Linaro ([issue board: TFC](https://linaro.atlassian.net/browse/TFC-526)) on behalf of TrustedFirmware.
 The OpenCI instance is public.
 Only Mbed TLS team members (including non-Arm employees) can have accounts (access is via [the `trusted-firmware-mbed-tls-openci-users` team in `trusted-firmware-ci` on GitHub](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users/members)), but everyone can see test results.
 * [Arm Internal CI](https://jenkins-mbedtls.oss.arm.com/), maintained by Arm ([issue board: OSSDEVOPS project](https://jira.arm.com/projects/OSSDEVOPS)).
 This instance is only accessible to Arm employees from within the Arm network.

 The two instances mostly have the same capabilities, but they can differ in terms of Jenkins versions, available plugins, OS versions, etc.